Local TV news personality takes on additional role after pageant win

 Driven by encouragement from former Mrs. Nebraska winner Sherri Ellsworth, Harrington decided it was time to rejoin the race and entered the Mrs. Nebraska pageant as a contestant, running as Mrs. Central Nebraska in 2020.

-Earning a Top 5 finish that included wins in the swimsuit and evening gown competitions, she didn’t need much convincing from newly appointed pageant director Adair Reese to persuade Harrington to represent Grand Island at this year's Mrs. Nebraska pageant.
+Earning a Top 5 finish that included wins in the swimsuit and evening gown competitions, Harrington didn’t need much convincing from newly appointed pageant director Adair Reese to represent Grand Island at this year’s Mrs. Nebraska pageant.

-"We got along really well at the last pageant, so when she (Reese) called me and said I should run again, that she wanted local people, I thought, 'I should give it another shot,'" she said.
+“We got along really well at the last pageant, so when she (Reese) called me and said I should run again, that she wanted local people, I thought, ‘I should give it another shot,’ “ Harrington said.

 Running on a reading platform initiative near and dear to her heart bolstered her popularity among pageant judges, she said.

-Implemented through her personal appearances at Nebraska schools, her reading initiative focuses on reading aloud to students and distributing new and lightly used books to nonprofit organizations and students alike.
+Implemented through her personal appearances at Nebraska schools, Harrington’s reading initiative focuses on reading aloud to students and distributing new and lightly used books to nonprofit organizations and students alike.

 As one who has battled dyslexia, she hopes her reading crusade inspires students to crack more books in pursuit of knowledge.